Jasmin319/GitHub-for-BI-Portfolio/01-Profile-README/README.md

 A good profile does not try to explain everything.

-It should answer three questions:
+It should answer these questions:

 * What do you do?
 * How do you approach your work?
+* How do you think?
+* What differentiates you from others?
 * Where can I see examples?

 ---